gadenbuie/lorem/README.md

 ### R Markdown

-The easiest way to generate *lorem ipsum* placeholder text is to call `lorem::ipsum()` in an inline R chunk in R Markdown.
+Another way to generate *lorem ipsum* placeholder text is to call `lorem::ipsum()` in an inline R chunk in R Markdown.

 ``` markdown